-1.3.2 Registration Authorities
+1.3.2 Registration Authorities / Delegated Third Parties

-An RA is responsible for identifying and authenticating Applicants for Certificates, as well as providing revocation requests for Certificates and requests for re-key, re-issuance and renewal of Certificates.
+An RA or Delegated Third Party is responsible for identifying and authenticating Applicants for Certificates, as well as providing revocation requests for Certificates and requests for re-key, re-issuance and renewal of Certificates.
 TrustFactory CAs may act as a Registration Authority for Certificates they issue.